veracruz-project/veracruz/CLI_INSTRUCTIONS.markdown

 Submitting <enclave>/input-2 from /dev/fd/63
 ```

-And finally, we can request the result using an identity with the
+And finally, we can request the result using an identity with read-access
-"RequestResult" role:
+to the output files:

 ``` bash
 $ vc-client \